AgroDan/aoc2022/day12_2/README.md

+# Dan's Introduction

+Please read what I wrote in [day12](../day12/README.md).
+That pretty much sums up the entire challenge and all of my failures learned from it.

 # --- Day 12: Hill Climbing Algorithm ---

 You try contacting the Elves using your handheld device, but the river you're following must be too low to get a decent signal.